DrKilobyte/Omicron/README.md

 # Omicron
+<i><q>Easy to learn and keeps you on your toes!</q></i>

 Omicron is an interpreted Turing-complete esoteric programming language written in Python.

+Omicron was compiled using pyinstaller for Python 3.
+A Python 2 version is possible in the future.

 ## Instructions
 Pointer starts at 0.
 Negative addresses are valid!